• Home

 Step 3: Cream Butter and Sugar

-In a stand mixer (or with a hand mixer), beat the 1 cup of sugar with the ½ cup of softened butter until the mixture looks pale and creamy — about 2 minutes on medium speed.
-You’re looking for it to lighten in color and increase slightly in volume.
+Using a stand mixer (or with a hand mixer), mix the 1 cup of sugar with the ½ cup of softened butter until the mixture is pale and creamy — about 2 minutes on medium setting.
+You want it to lighten in color and increase in volume a little.
+The mixture should be fluffy and not look grainy.

 Step 4: Add Wet Ingredients